Austria has so much to offer. Here you will collect inspirations and ideas for your vacation, these are the best places to visit in Austria!

 Bad Radkersburg has a long history and it borders directly Slovenia, which was part of the Austrian empire at its prime.

 The place is a small medieval walled town with beautiful fields surrounding it.
+Just across the border in Slovenia, and worth a day trip, is the medieval town of Ptuj.

 Bad Radkersburg, as the name Bad for bath suggests it, is a thermal spa.
 Those are openly accessible to the public.